Bangalore Fort: History

 In 1637–38, the Bangalore Fort under Kempe Gowda's rule was very prosperous.
-Rustam i Zaman, the commander under the Bijapur Sultanate who was on a war campaign, and after he had captured the Sira Fort close to Bangalore, wanted to capture the Bangalore Fort and the city.
-However, Kasturi Ranga Nayak who had been given the Sira Fort to hold, prevailed on Rustam i Zaman not to attack the fort even though he, after capturing the town, had surrounded the fort with 30,000 strong cavalry.
-Kempe Gowda managed to get Nayak withdraw the troops.
-Randaula Khan, who was not convinced with the action of Nayak in withdrawing the troops, met Nayak in his tent and promised him more rewards and also recognition under the Bijapur rulers, Nayak relented but advised Randaula not to attack the fort at that time and that he would manage surrender of the fort by Kempe Gowda eventually.
-Soon enough he prevailed on Kempe Gowda to surrender the fort with all its riches without any battle.
-Rustom-i-Zaman then took over the fort and handed over its management to Shahji along with other territories, which he had recently conquered, with Bangalore as his headquarters.
+Rustam i Zaman (Randaula Khan), the commander under the Bijapur Sultanate who was on a war campaign, havinf captured the Sira Fort close to Bangalore, wanted to capture the Bangalore Fort and the city.
+However, Kasturi Ranga Nayak, who had been given the Sira Fort to hold, prevailed on Rustam i Zaman not to attack the fort, after the town hab been taken and the fort surrounded with 30,000 strong cavalry.
+Kempe Gowda managed to get Nayak to withdraw the troops.
+Randaula Khan, who was not convinced about the action of Nayak in withdrawing the troops, met Nayak in his tent and promised him more rewards and also recognition under the Bijapur rulers, Nayak relented but advised Randaula not to attack the fort at that time, since he would manage surrender of the fort by Kempe Gowda eventually.
+Soon enough he prevailed on Kempe Gowda to surrender the fort with all its riches and without any battle.
+Rustam i Zaman then took over the fort and handed over its management to Shahji, along with other territories that he had recently conquered, with Bangalore as his headquarters.

-This mud fort was enlarged during Chikkadeva Raya Wodeyar's rule between 1673 AD – 1704 AD.
-In 1761, it was renovated by Hyder Ali, who made it strong with stones.
+This mud fort was enlarged during Chikkadeva Raya Wodeyar's rule between 1673 AD and 1704 AD.
+In 1761, it was renovated by Hyder Ali, who fortified it with stones.
 A part of the fort was subject to bombardment by the British when they fought a battle against Tipu Sultan, son of Hyder Ali.
 Tipu Sultan repaired the fort later.
-Inside the fort, there is temple dedicated to Lord Ganapathy.
+Inside the fort, there is a temple dedicated to Lord Ganapathy.

-In March 1791 the army of the British East India Company led by Lord Cornwallis laid siege to the Bangalore fort during the Third Mysore War.
-Following tough resistance by the Mysore army led by the Commandant Bahadur Khan, in which over 2000 people were killed, on 21 March the British breached the walls near the Delhi Gate and captured it.
-In the words of the British chronicler Mark Wilks "Resistance was everywhere respectable."
+In March 1791 the army of the British East India Company led by Lord Cornwallis laid siege to the Bangalore Fort during the Third Mysore War.
+Following tough resistance by the Mysore army led by the Commandant Bahadur Khan, in which over 2000 Mysore soldiers were killed, on 21 March the British breached the walls near the Delhi Gate and captured it.
+In the words of the British chronicler Mark Wilks, "Resistance was everywhere respectable."
 With the capture of the Bangalore Fort the Army of British East India Company replenished supplies and obtained a strategic base from where it could attack Srirangapatna, Tippu Sultan's capital.